docker/labs/beginner/chapters/webapps.md

 For simplicity, you can think of an image akin to a git repository - images can be [committed](https://docs.docker.com/engine/reference/commandline/commit/) with changes and have multiple versions.
 When you do not provide a specific version number, the client defaults to `latest`.

-For example, you can pull a specific version of `ubuntu` image as follows:
+For example you could pull a specific version of `ubuntu` image as follows:

 ```
 $ docker pull ubuntu:12.04
 ```

-**NOTE**: Do not execute the above command.
-It is only for your reference.

 If you do not specify the version number of the image, then as mentioned the Docker client will default to a version named `latest`.